Tilting Approximate Models

-where $\theta = \frac{1-\gamma}{1-\frac{1}{\psi}}$, $\gamma$ is the coefficient of relative risk aversion, $\psi$ the IES and $\delta$ the discount factor.
 Relatively recent attempts to estimate this model using standard non-durable consumption data have stressed several issues that need to be taken into account.
 As argued by \citet{BANSAL201652}, time aggregation is an important source of bias when low frequency data is used.
 In fact, \citet{BANSAL201652} find empirical support for a monthly decision interval.
 Quarterly or yearly data are therefore likely to be responsible for the downward bias to estimates of the IES and upward bias in risk aversion, which have been puzzling in the literature, as they imply that asset prices are increasing in uncertainty.

 A possible resolution of this issue is to use monthly data, which are nevertheless contaminated by measurement error.
 A recent paper \citep{doi:10.3982/ECTA14308}, SSY hereafter, provides a mixed frequency approach to make optimal use of a long span of consumption data while keeping measurement error under control.

-In this paper we investigate the empirical implications of an equally important aspect of empirical macro-finance, which is the quality of the underlying approximation to the equilibrium value of the unobserved $R_{\alpha,t+1}$.
+In this application I investigate the empirical implications of an equally important aspect of empirical macro-finance, which is the quality of the underlying approximation to the equilibrium value of the unobserved $R_{\alpha,t+1}$.
 What has been standard up to now was to use the \citet{doi:10.1111/j.1540-6261.1988.tb04598.x} log linear approximation, which has been recently criticized by \citet{JOFI:JOFI12615} as being too crude when the underlying dynamics are persistent.
-We take the linear approximation as given, and we impose \eqref{lrr} using the methodology in this paper.
-To isolate the informational content of imposing the Euler equation, we employ a similar specification to \citet{doi:10.3982/ECTA14308} but we only use monthly data on non durable consumption growth and the risk free rate.
-The underlying approximating model for consumption growth ($\Delta c_{t+1}=\log(G_{c,t+1})$) and the risk free rate ($r_{f,t}$) is summarized as follows:
+I take the linear approximation as given, and impose \eqref{lrr} using the methodology in this paper.

+To isolate the informational content of imposing the Euler equation, I employ similar data and specification to \citet{doi:10.3982/ECTA14308} using only monthly data from Feb 1959 - Dec 2015 on non durable per capita consumption growth (Quantity Index for Personal Consumption Expenditures) and the risk free rate.\footnote{Please see appendix A5 of \citet{doi:10.3982/ECTA14308} on how the ex-ante real risk free rate is computed.} The underlying approximating model for consumption growth ($\Delta c_{t+1}=\log(G_{c,t+1})$) and the risk free rate ($r_{f,t}$) is summarized as follows: